byui-cse/cse351-student-version/lesson_01/canvas/prepare.md

 ### C# Language Requirements

-The last part of the course will be in C# where reading materials and assignments ill be in that language.
-Please review C# if required.
+The last part of the course will be in C# where reading materials and assignments will be in that language.
+Please review C# and OOP if required.
+We will be using JetBrains Rider IDE.

 ## 1.2 What is Parallelism?